 The Power of Saliva Testing in Preventive Dental Care

 Saliva testing, also known as salivary testing, has become an incredibly valuable tool in preventive dental care.
-This article will cover why we saliva test in our office, the steps you can expect to take when you take a saliva test, understanding what your results mean, and – in the event that your results reveal harmful bacteria – the powerful impact that targeted treatment can have on your health outcomes.
+This article will cover why we saliva test in our office, the steps you can expect to take when you take a saliva test, and – in the event that your results reveal harmful bacteria – the powerful impact that targeted treatment can have on your health outcomes.

 Silent Invaders: The hidden dangers of oral bacteria lurking in your mouth